deep663/ai-pa-v1/README.md

-# EVA - AI personal Assistant
+# EVA - A Command-Line AI Personal Assistant

 ## Description

-This project is an interactive web application that provides an AI personal assistant with long/short memory and various tools.
-The assistant is powered by the Langchain library and can perform tasks such as creating and managing projects, adding and deleting reminders, reading and writing files, and more.
+This project is a command-line interface (CLI) based AI personal assistant named EVA.
+It utilizes the Langchain library to provide a conversational interface with long and short-term memory.
+The assistant is equipped with a variety of tools to interact with the local system, including file system operations, project management, reminders, and web search.

 ## Installation

 1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
 2. Install the dependencies: `pip install -r requirements.txt`
-3. Set up the environment variables:
-   - `PROJECT_DATA_PATH`: Path to the directory where the project data will be stored (default: `./data/projects.xlsx`)
-   - `DEFAULT_EXCEL_PATH`: Path to the default Excel file (default: `./data/projects.xlsx`)
-   - `DEFAULT_PDF_PATH`: Path to the default PDF file (default: `./data/sample.pdf`)
-   - `DEFAULT_FILE_PATH`: Path to the default file (default: `./data/sample.txt`)
-   - `DEFAULT_WEB_SEARCH_ENGINE`: The search engine to use for web searches (default: `DuckDuckGoSearchResults`)
-4. Start the server: `python server.py`

 ## Usage

-1. Open the application in your web browser: `http://localhost:5000`
-2. Use the web interface to interact with the assistant.
-3. Type your query in the input field and press Enter to get a response from the assistant.
+The CLI has two modes of operation:

+*   **Interactive Chat:** To start an interactive chat session, run:
+    ```bash
+    python main.py chat
+    ```
+*   **Direct Command:** To send a single message to the agent, run:
+    ```bash
+    python main.py chat "your message here"
+    ```

 ## Features